JesseEmond/theoretical/merge/README.md

 Why is that?

-- If both blocks are from the same original sorted subarray (assume they are both from `xs` , but the logic holds for `ys` too), then step 2 would not have changed their relative order and they would have remained sorted in their original order.
+- If both blocks are from the same original sorted subarray (assume they are both from `xs` , but the logic holds for `ys` too), then step 2 would not have changed their relative ordering and they would have remained sorted in their original order.
-  - So, we know that the first block of `Z` elements would be the smallest `Z` elements out of all the remaining `xs` (same as the original sorted subarray);
+  - So, we know that the first block of `Z` elements would be the smallest `Z` elements out of all the remaining `xs` (they're the same as the original sorted `xs` subarray);
   - We know that no `ys` element can be smaller than any `xs` element within the first block.
 This is because the first element of the second `xs` block is bigger than any `xs` element in the first block (retained their order from the original `xs` subarray), and no `ys` element is smaller than the first element from the second block (otherwise the second block would come from `ys`!);
-  - This means that this first block is in its final position, and we can skip it (it has the `Z` smallest elements, in order).
+  - This means that this first block is in its final position, and we can skip it altogether (it already has the `Z` smallest elements, in order).
 - If both blocks originate from different sorted subarrays (assume the first block is from `xs` and the second from `ys`, but logic holds both ways), then the first block contains the smallest `Z` remaining elements of `xs` (similar logic as the precedent case) and the second block contains the smallest `Z` remaining elements of `ys` (same idea).
 Thus, the `Z` smallest elements of the two blocks are the `Z` smallest elements of `U{xs, ys}`.

 We'll go over an example in the next section to make this clearer.